tkurtbond/tkurtbond.github.io/posts/2020/12/01/epub-files-markup-languages-and-briefly-unix/index.rst

-   † The DocBook version of the document was derived from the ``troff -ms`` source mentioned previously, though by the time the conversion happened vaguely recall I no longer had access to a working :app:`unroff`, I think because of bitrot_.
+   † The DocBook version of the document was derived from the ``troff -ms`` source mentioned previously, though by the time the conversion happened I vaguely recall I no longer had access to a working :app:`unroff`, I think because of bitrot_.
 NetBSD_ has an :app:`unroff` `package <https://pkgsrc.se/textproc/unroff>`__ in its pkgsrc collection of program, and I could install it now on my NetBSD